james-stevens/powerdns-webui/README.md

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp which allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.

-You can clone the project, if you want, but this one file is all you need in order to add a complete WebUI to your PowerDNS Server.
+You can clone the project, if you want, but this only file you need in order to add a complete WebUI to your PowerDNS Server.
-This gives you the ability to browse & edit all your zone & record data.
-This webapp requires no special serverside code, except the RestAPI that PowerDNS has built-in.

 It is primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should handle native / slave zones OK.